sudheerj/ECMAScript-features/README.md

       promise.then(result => console.log(result)).catch(error => console.error(error));
       ```

-      In this constructor pattern, it is possile call the `resolve` and `reject` functions inside the promise constructor only.
+      In this constructor pattern, it is possible call the `resolve` and `reject` functions inside the promise constructor only.
 But if you want these functions outside of the promise constructor, you often have to write the following boilerplate code.

       ```javascript
       let resolve, reject;